douaemaarouf/personal-portfolio/design-plan/design-journey-m1.md

 > Complete the pseudocode to show/hide (toggle) the navigation on page load:

 ```
-on page load (ready):
-  if window is narrow:
+if window width is less than 768px:
-    TODO: pseudocode
+  Add class "hidden" to navigation menu
+  Add class "visible" to hamburger button
-   else if window is wide:
+else if window width is 768px or greater:
-     TODO: pseudocode
+  Remove class "hidden" from navigation menu
+  Add class "hidden" to hamburger button

 ```

 > If the browser window is resized from wide to narrow, the hamburger menu should become visible and the navigation should be hidden.
 > If the browser window is resized from narrow to wide, the hamburger menu should become hidden and the navigation should be visible.

 ```
-on window resize:
-  if window is narrow:
+if window width is less than 768px:
-    TODO: pseudocode
+  Add class "hidden" to navigation menu
+  Add class "visible" to hamburger button
-  else if window is wide:
+else if window width is 768px or greater:
-    TODO: pseudocode
+  Remove class "hidden" from navigation menu
+  Add class "hidden" to hamburger button
 ```